mastodon/documentation/content/en/admin/scaling.md

         url: postgresql://db_user:db_password@db_host:db_port/db_name
 ```

 Make sure the URLs point to wherever your PostgreSQL servers are.
 You can add multiple replicas.
-You could have a locally installed pgBouncer with configuration to connect to two different servers based on database name, e.g. “mastodon” going to the primary, “mastodon_replica” going to the replica, so in the file above both URLs would point to the local pgBouncer with the same user, password, host and port, but different database name.
-There are many possibilities how this could be setup!
+You could have a locally installed pgBouncer with a configuration to connect to two different servers based on the database name, e.g. “mastodon” going to the primary, “mastodon_replica” going to the replica, so in the file above both URLs would point to the local pgBouncer with the same user, password, host and port, but different database name.
+There are many possibilities how this could be set up!
 For more information on Makara, [see their documentation](https://github.com/taskrabbit/makara#databaseyml).

 {{< hint style="warning" >}}
 Make sure the sidekiq processes run with the stock `config/database.yml` to avoid failing jobs and data loss!